jamedeus/micropython-smarthome/frontend/README.md

 - `NODE_PASSWD`: Webrepl password of all ESP32s, defaults to `password` if omitted.
 - `SECRET_KEY`: Your django secret key, if omitted a new key will be generated each time the app starts (may break active sessions).
 - `VIRTUAL_HOST`: Reverse proxy domain, make sure to add the same domain to `ALLOWED_HOSTS`.

+Once configuration is complete run `docker compose up -d`.
+The webapp can now be accessed at any of your `ALLOWED_HOSTS`, provided the domains/IPs point to your docker host.

 ### Local Development Server